• Skip to primary navigation

 Valentine Shapes

-Valentine Shapes points out all the shapes to your little one, so this book would be perfect at home or as a read aloud in preschool.
+Valentine Shapes points out all the shapes to your little one, so this book would be perfect at home or as a read-aloud in preschool.
 You could follow it up with a coloring shape activity or use play dough to make various shapes.
 Young readers will love showing off all of their shape knowledge!

 Ten Valentine Friends

-This is another fantastic counting book for home or the classroom.
+Ten Valentine Friends is another fantastic counting book for home or the classroom.
 We love the rhyming story and counting aloud with it as we read.
 This would make a perfect gift for a preschool teacher too!

 Peppa’s Valentine’s Day